ibm-cloud-architecture/devops-demo-pipelines/README.md

 these pipelines to automate the process of updating the [kabanero custom resource](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) to a respective host where your Kabanero pipelines exist.

-# Introduction
+# Overview
-This repository includes 3 directories, `experimental`(pipelines that are not production-ready and are considered, proof of concept),`incubator`(pipelines that are not production-ready and require further development to satisfy the stable criteria.) and `stable`(pipelines that are production ready).
+This repository includes 3 [directories](pipelines), `experimental`(pipelines that are not production-ready and are considered, proof of concept),`incubator`(pipelines that are not production-ready and require further development to satisfy the stable criteria.) and `stable`(pipelines that are production ready).